fg-inet/5g-qoe-awareness/README.md

 To run the simulation from IDE open an INI file from 5gNS folder (baselineTest.ini should be a safe first bet) in Omnet++ IDE and click the green run button.
 When the simulation starts a configuration can be selected.
 For the first run, I reccomend using the "baselineTestTemp" configuration which will start a simulation with 10 clients for each of VoIP, SSH, VoD, live video and file download applications.

-For questions contact Marcin: marcin.l.bosk@campus.tu-berlin.de
+For questions contact Marcin: bosk@in.tum.de